zhouwen327/zhouwen327.github.io/about.md

 ## A short introduction

 Since 2021, I have been an associate professor at `Anhui Normal University`, China.
-Meanwhile, from July to Jan 2024, as a visiting scholar, I worked and carried out related collaborative research at the School of Computing, `National University of Singapore` (NUS).
-My research interest focuses on virtual reality and Artificial intelligence, including deep reinforcement methods in a virtual emergency scenario, a deep learning approach for shape segmentation, as well as Visualization, and 3D retrieval based on hand sketch.
+Meanwhile, from July to Jan 2024, as a visiting scholar, I had worked and carried out related collaborative research at the School of Computing, `National University of Singapore` (NUS).
+My research interest focuses on virtual reality and Artificial intelligence, including deep reinforcement methods in a virtual emergency scenario, a deep learning approach for shape segmentation, as well as Visualization, and 3D retrieval, 3D virtual scenerio reconstruction.

 ### Profile: